 In addition to helping to increase the efficiency of your workout, compound lifts can also help to improve your calorie-burning potential.

-That’s because, as we’ve already discussed, compound lifts recruit more muscles than isolation movements, and the more muscles you have involved in the movement, the more calories you’re going to burn.
+That’s because, as we’ve already discussed, compound lifts recruit more muscles than isolation movements, and the more muscles the lift involves, the more calories it's going to end up burning.

-In fact, with the right training volume and workout intensity in place, an exercise routine centered around compound lifts can even potentially rival most traditional steady-state cardio programs in terms of the number of calories you can burn in a single training session.
+In fact, with the right training volume and workout intensity in place, an exercise routine centered around compound lifts can even potentially rival a traditional cardio program in terms of the number of calories you can burn in a single training session.

 Build More Size and Strength With MPO

-with nothing but proven natural ingredients for unparralled resultsShop Now
+with nothing but proven natural ingredients for unparalleled resultsShop Now

-Lifting heavy places more strain on your muscle fibers, causing more tissue damage and creating the necessary circumstances for your muscles to grow bigger and stronger.
+Lifting heavy places more strain on your muscle fibers, causing more tissue damage and creating the necessary conditions your muscles need to grow bigger and stronger.